-On each member's K-1 you should see their name, address and social security number filled in in this section.
+On each member's K-1 you should see their name, address and social security number.

 DON'T FORGET TO CHECK this.
-If you file forms with any of this information missing or incorrect, your filing will be considered incomplete and possibly late, resulting in the hefty late filing penalties we discussed earlier.
+If you file forms with any of this information missing or incorrect, your filing will be considered incomplete and possibly late, resulting in the late filing penalties we discussed earlier.